 So, we’re halfway into January, how’d that happen?
 If you’re like me, you’re still trying to recover from the silly season, aka Christmas and New Years.
 Don’t even get me started on the bills, full disclosure, I was very good to myself, and I deserved all of it!
 I didn’t make any New Years resolutions; honestly, I have too many things I would like to accomplish.
 I hope I’m not setting myself up for failure.
 The most common New Year’s resolutions are to eat healthier, get more exercise and to save more money.
 Sounds easy enough, right?
 “They,” say it takes 66 and up to 120 days to form a new healthy habit, which sounds like we’re all doomed.
 Nah!
 We got this!

 Eating healthy is a no brainer, well except that I love me a Big Mac and anyone who knows me knows it’s my secret indulgence), which I think I can manage, it’s time to get serious and stop buying crap and enjoy real food.
 Meaning less meat, more fruits and veggies, get rid of white sugar, yep, I genuinely believe it’s the silent killer.
 Take time for meal planning and enjoy your meals together as a family.
 It takes a village, you can’t do this on your own, get everyone involved, eating healthy is a “good thing”, and yes, I just quoted Martha Stewart.
 Even Martha is eating healthier, you and your family should be too.

-I know, a personal trainer isn’t for everyone and there are so many other ways to get yourself out there and involved in some sort of activity.
+I know, a personal trainer isn’t for everyone, and there are so many other ways to get yourself out there and involved in some activity.
 Being outdoors is a great start, walking, cycling, running, you get to decide.
-Join a rec centre, racketball, tennis, yoga, it’s all available to you.
+Join a rec centre, racketball, tennis, yoga; it’s all available to you.
 Make this year count; make this the best new you possible.